pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/37_Migrations.md

 library which provides a powerful migration framework.
 Building on Doctrine Migrations, Pimcore adds the following features:

 * Migrations can be split up into multiple migration sets which are independent from each other.
-By default, there is one global `app` migration set and one set for every bundle which implements migrations in its installer, but you configure Pimcore to handle additional migration sets.
+By default, there is one global `app` migration set and one set for every bundle which implements migrations in its installer, but you can configure Pimcore to handle additional migration sets.
 * As Doctrine Migrations is targeted to DB migrations only, Pimcore adds a couple of features to use migrations also for other changes such as changing class definitions.
 For example, a migration in Pimcore is able to determine if it is in